Arkantos-13/Cryptographic_Algorithms/README.md

 Also, i have tried to explain how each cipher works, the level of security that provide and if it's safe or not.

-The ciphers have been written in Python 3.8 and PyCharm.
+The ciphers have been written in Python 3.8 and PyCharm 2020.3.5.

 My purpose is to add more ciphers as time pass with the same quality.